short-d/short/README.md

 As the tech lead of Short, I am responsible for the overall planning, execution and success of complex software solutions to meet users' needs.

-I deeply believe in and am striving to achieve on the right column of the following diagram:
+I deeply believe in and am striving to achieve on the right column of this following diagram:

 ![Manager vs Leader](doc/leader-vs-manager.jpg)